vivienneobrien/vivobblog/src/docs/everyday-lessons.md

 > Testing

 - Wrapping everything in forEach when writing tests that have similar parameters.
 Just make two objects with the same values then put those two objects into a generic object.
-Then say `thatObject.forEach( ({deconstuctParamsFromObject}) => { // do shit })`
+Then say `thatObject.forEach( ({deconstuctParamsFromObject}) &rarr; { // do shit })`

 ```js
   'data-testid': dataTestId